TejasMude/Lung_Cancer_Detection/README.md

 4. Upload a CT scan image in the browser interface and get prediction instantly.

-🗂 Project Structure
-lung-cancer-detection/
-│
-├── app.py                 # Streamlit frontend
-├── model.h5               # Trained CNN model
-├── utils.py               # Helper functions (optional)
-├── data/                  # Sample CT scan images
-├── requirements.txt       # Python dependencies
-└── README.md              # Project documentation

-⭐ Link for download the Chest CT Scan Images dataset https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images
+⭐ Link for download the Chest CT Scan Images dataset: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images